 Learn a new language or a new musical instrument.
 Your left brain will never be the same once you do this.

 4) Use that lazy limb

-Do your daily chorus with your less dominant limbs.
-Try left-hand writing if your right handed or play football with your left foot if you are right footed.
+Do your daily chores with your less dominant limbs.
+Try left-hand writing if you are right-handed or play football with your left foot if you are right-footed.